mlesniak/mlesniak.github.io/content/articles/why-write.md

 - Collect thoughts
 - Structure reasoning
 - Improve your writing skills
+    - More and more relevant in a remote and asynchronous world
     - How do you receive feedback if noone reads it?
 - For reference
 - Can this become a habit?